Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 ## Model Checking

-Now, let us talk about TLC and model checking related topics.
+Now, let us talk about TLC and model-checking related topics.

 > TLC computes all possible behaviors allowed by the spec.
 More precisely, TLC checks a *model* of the specification.
 {.note}